Caring for our Torahs – Now and in the Future

 What makes a Torah scroll alive is continuous use.
 Not only does regular Torah reading enrich our lives by encouraging us to engage with our history, traditions and stories, but it keeps the physical scroll pliable and in contact with the ink.

-Only two of our five Torah scrolls are currently Kosher and available to be read.
-In the next three months, we plan to bring them all into use.
-Sofer-on-Site will have skilled scribes at Temple Beth-El during the first and third weeks of September to restore four of the scrolls to Kosher condition.
-The oldest (250 years old!) will travel with them back to their workshop in Florida for special attention.
+At the beginning of this campaign, only two of our five Torah scrolls were Kosher and available to be read.
+Sofer-on-Site’s skilled scribes have worked at Temple Beth-El during the first and third weeks of September to restore four of the scrolls to Kosher condition.
+The oldest (250 years old!) is now at their workshop in Florida for special attention.

 Here is the plan: